Soft Light (The X-Files): Production

 "Soft Light" was written by Vince Gilligan and directed by James A. Contner.
-Prior to writing this episode, Gilligan, who had long been a fan of the show, learned that his agent was a relative of series creator Chris Carter.
+Prior to writing this episode, Gilligan, who was a fan of the show, learned that his agent was a relative of series creator Chris Carter.
 Thanks to this connection, he was allowed to meet Carter.
 During this meet, Carter asked Gilligan if he had any episode ideas, to which Gilligan quickly noted that he had been observing his shadow and thought it would be "creepy" if it began moving independently.
 Carter asked Gilligan to develop a script based on the idea as a freelance project (although when the episode was finished, Carter offered Gilligan a job as a permanent writer).
 This episode was thus one of the first episodes to be written by someone from outside the main writing staff of The X-Files.

 Originally, the script called for Banton's shadow to be able to move independently; Carter and writer Howard Gordon rewrote the story to remove this aspect, which ended up "sav[ing] an enormous amount of money in animation costs", according to Gilligan.
 After reading the first draft, Carter also felt that Banton's fear of having the government control him should be "more than just paranoia".
 He thus wrote X into the story; writer Frank Spotnitz later noted, "It had been a long time since X had done anything and the character really needed to grow."
 Gilligan himself inserted a reference to the villain Eugene Victor Tooms from the first-season episodes "Squeeze" and "Tooms" in a conversation between Ryan and Mulder.

 The episode guest stars Tony Shalhoub as Dr. Banton.
 Shalhoub, who had a recurring role on the NBC series Wings, was not familiar with The X-Files when he was offered the part because at the time he did not watch much television.
 However, after reading the script for "Soft Light", he enjoyed the story due to its The Twilight Zone-esque nature.
 When Shalhoub informed people that he had secured a part in The X-Files, he claimed that "the response was unbelievable".
 Shalhoub was impressed with the on-location filming that the series did; he noted, "Ninety-nine percent of our filming on Wings is done on a soundstage, while most of [The X-Files] is shot on location in and around Vancouver.
 It's an ideal city because it gives producers so many options."

 Both the Pacific Central Station and the Pacific Marine Training Institute in Vancouver stood in for the train station featured in the episode.
 Initially, the Pacific Marine Training Institute would only give the series permission to film after 5pm, but the show's producers eventually talked the dean of the station into letting production begin at 2 in the afternoon.
 Because he was a fan of the series, Gilligan traveled to Vancouver and video recorded the filming of "Soft Light".